syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Chart-API-Migration.md

 </tr>
 </table>

-The below code example, explains how to initialize axis in Xamarin SfChart and .NET MAUI SfCartesianChart.
+The below code example explains how to migrate the axis of Xamarin SfChart to.NET MAUI SfCartesianChart.

 <table>
 <tr>